 Place a cluster of Candied Pecans on top.

-Baker’s Note: To make this cake gluten free, just substitute the cake flour for 198 g.
-(1 1/4 cups) organic gluten free flour blend.
+Gluten Free - Substitute the cake flour for 198 grams (1 1/4 cups) organic gluten free flour blend.
 Our favorite is Namaste Organic Perfect Flour Blend.